Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 ||Counsel patient on lifestyle modification (e.g., implementing a diet low in saturated fat, cholesterol, trans fat, and refined sugars; increasing physical activity; ceasing smoking).
 Recommend that the patient consult with a dietician.

-If patient is receiving ZDV, change to TAF, TDF, or ABC.
+If the patient is receiving ZDV, switch to TAF, TDF, or ABC.